libplctag/protocol_toolkit/docs/code_creation_guidelines.md

     ```
   - This pattern allows single compilation unit while maintaining platform-specific optimizations
   - Example: src/lib/ptk_atomic.c includes platform-specific atomic operations from posix/atomic_operations.c or windows/atomic_operations.c
+- Never create stub or empty files unless explicitly requested.
+Always move or implement real code.
+If a file would be empty, do not create it.
+This applies to all platform/standard-specific implementations and refactors.
+- internal implementation functions and data definitions within a .c file should always be "static".
+Header files that declare public functions and data must use "extern" explicitly.